-May 16 - Creating Your Artist's Statement Sept.
-19-21st - Abstract on Orcas
+Sept.
+26-28th 2014 - Abstract on Orcas

-We'll keep you informed and that you keep checking the "Upcoming Workshops" (under "Events and News") part of the web site.
+We'll keep you informed and ask that you keep checking the "Upcoming Workshops" (under "Events and News") part of the web site.

 Here are some of the workshops we have held, if you'd like to see them presented agian, drop us a note: Sharpening Tools, Marenakos, Pedestals, Photographing 3D Art, Neolithic Stone Tour , Turning Your Stone into Bronze, Carving Face and Human Head, Working From Your Strengths To Find YOUR Way, Professional Photography of your Artwork, Carving the Human Figure,